 This positive life force is opposed by Druj, which is deceit, falsehood and nothingness propagated by Angra Mainyu, the evil one.
 Druj is the antithesis of Asha so it decays and destroys instead of creates, it fosters confusion and chaos instead of truth and order.
 Druj incorporates any action or thought that violates the Creator’s orderly master plan for existence, which is an offence to the Wise Lord.

-The central practical application of Zoroastrianism is the emphasis on free will and each individual’s moral duty to fulfill the purpose of his creation by making wise choices to bring happiness into the world, which strengthens the force of Asha, instead of shirking that duty, which facilitates the destructive influence of Druj in the cosmic battle of good and evil.
-Free will is a paramount is derived from the Latin word for teaching, doctrina, and is an important aspect of Christianity more so than other world religions because Christian... more of Zoroastrianism.
+The central practical application of Acted as a bridge between eastern and western thought. is the emphasis on free will and each individual’s moral duty to fulfill the purpose of his creation by making wise choices to bring happiness into the world, which strengthens the force of Asha, instead of shirking that duty, which facilitates the destructive influence of Druj in the cosmic battle of good and evil.
+Free will is a paramount is derived from the Latin word for teaching, doctrina, and is an important aspect of Christianity more so than other world religions because Christian... of Acted as a bridge between eastern and western thought..
 Even their god and angels have the freedom to make bad choices.
 Consequently, the Wise Lord is omniscient but not omnipotent.
 Consequently, each Derived from the Latin term persona and the Greek term prosopon.
-It is a technical term in Christian theology for the concept that the Trinity consist... more is responsible for his or her choices in life, and no divine being can intervene with the natural outcome determined by those choices.
+It is a technical term in Christian theology for the concept that the Trinity consist... is responsible for his or her choices in life, and no divine being can intervene with the natural outcome determined by those choices.

 Water and fire play key roles in the religion’s rituals.
 Water acts as the source of wisdom and fire as the medium through which this wisdom or spiritual insight is revealed.
 Prayers are conducted in the presence of some form of light.
 Zoroastrian temples are generally referred to as fire temples and also include water in their worship.
 Both are viewed as life-sustaining agents, with water being the second primordial element created and fire the last.